-As of June 30, 2019, the City had no deficit balance in net position in its proprietary fund.
+As of June 30, 2020, the City had a deficit balance in net position in its Capital Projects Fund, primarily resulting from capital outlay paid by the General Fund on behalf of the Capital Projects Fund.

 IV.
 DETAILED NOTES ON ALL FUNDS